UK's Johnson says he shares concerns over Greensill lobbying | Politics

 Though Cameron's strategy ultimately failed, Johnson has launched an independent review to look at allegations that lobbyists have an "open door" to his government.
 Cameron's role has raised questions about access to ministers by former colleagues, particularly on behalf of Greensill.

-The government said on Tuesday a former procurement chief was allowed to take a part-time role advising the company in 2015 while remaining a public official, or civil servant.
-The reports have fuelled accusations from some lawmakers that Johnson's government operates a so-called "chumocracy" where contracts are handed to friends - a charge denied by the government, which says that Cameron's lobbying did not result in his desired aim.
+The government said on Tuesday a former procurement chief was allowed to take a part-time role advising the company in 2015 - when Cameron was prime minister - while remaining a public official, or civil servant.
+The reports have fuelled accusations from some lawmakers that Johnson's government operates a so-called "chumocracy" where contracts are handed to friends - a charge denied by the government, which says that Cameron's lobbying did not yield his desired objective.

 Asked by opposition Labour leader Keir Starmer whether lobbying rules were fit for purpose, Johnson told parliament: "I indeed share the widespread concern about some of the stuff that we're reading at the moment."
 He said civil servants should have experience of the private sector but he cast doubt over whether the boundaries in the case of the former procurement chief had been "properly understood".